 How do you request a video from intersection cameras?

-Requesting the video, except in rare situations, is not always possible.
-More often than not, these cameras are only used in real-time monitoring of traffic conditions in order to keep tabs on traffic flow and to adjust traffic signal throughout the day.
+Requesting the video, except in rare situations, is only sometimes possible.
+More often than not, these cameras are only used in real-time monitoring of traffic conditions in order to keep tabs on traffic flow and adjust traffic signals throughout the day.

 Complete a Free Case Evaluation form now

-If you have been injured in an accident caused by a driver running a red light, an experienced Long Island auto accident attorney can help.
+If you have been injured in an accident caused by a driver running a red light, an experienced Long Island car accident attorney can help.
 By moving quickly, your attorney can try to preserve and acquire valuable video evidence that could otherwise be lost.
-Further, you may not need video evidence to prove your case and a lawyer from our firm can evaluate the specifics of your accident to further determine how to prove liability.
+Further, you may not need video evidence to prove your case.
+A lawyer from our firm can evaluate the specifics of your accident to determine how to prove liability in your particular circumstances.

 Please contact the attorneys and Rosenberg & Gluck, L.L.P. for a free consultation.